 The difference between personal hearing amplifiers and hearing aids are important.
-Patients receive hearing aids specially programmed for them.
-This is based on the patients hearing test (audiogram).
-A sound amplifier on the other hand can’t do this.
+Hearing Amplifier Walgreens are advanced affordable hearing devices.
+Patients receive inexpensive hearing aids specially programmed for them.
+This is based on the patient’s hearing test (audiogram).
+A sound amplifier, on the other hand, can’t do this.
 Both are wearable sound-amplifying devices that look alike with similar advanced technology.

-The FDA does not regulate hearing aids .
-However, people with a hearing loss can still gain access to them.
-In contrast, hearing amplifiers (aka: Personal Sound Amplifier Products or PSAPs), according to a 2009 circuit court ruling, are devices that do not need a prescription.
+The FDA regulates hearing enhancer.
+However, people with a hearing loss can still gain access to them if they get a prescription.
+In contrast, hearing amplification devices (aka Personal Sound Amplifier Products or PSAPs), according to a 2009 circuit court ruling, are devices that do not need a prescription.
 They’re considered an “electronic product” and are not FDA regulated.
 Nevertheless, they are meant for patients who would benefit from sound amplification.

 This is a distinction made by the FDA’s desire to regulate one but not the other.

-Hearing aid amplifiers not only look similar, but their internal components are the same too.
-The current major hearing aid manufacturers just assemble hearing aids.
+Inexpensive Hearing aids and amplifiers not only look similar, but their internal components are the same too.
+The current major hearing aid amplifier manufacturers just assemble hearing enhancer.
 They do not make the components that go into their devices.
-Several large companies making the parts also supply the same components to hearing amplifier companies.
+Several large companies making the parts also supply the same components to hearing amplification devices companies.
 In fact, there is no difference in quality.

-Some argue that hearing air amplifiers are not safe and can cause further damage to your hearing.
+Some argue that hearing amplifier walgreens are not safe and can cause further damage to your hearing.
 High-end amplifiers incorporate automatic gain controls.
 This limits amplification from reaching a level that will damage your hearing.

 Hearing aid advocates continue to say that PSAs are not FDA approved.
-Therefore, they are not safe to wear — or are they?.
+Therefore, they are not safe to wear — or are they?
 By a circuit court order hearing amplifiers are not “medical devices” so they do not need to be FDA approved.
 Nor do they need to be dispensed by licensed hearing aid dealers or certified audiologists.
 High-end amplifier manufacturers need to have their product FDA approved.
 Furthermore, hearing aid amplifiers must be annually registered to be sold in the USA.
-This includes the Otofonix Elite.
+This includes the Otofonix Elite”>Elite.

 The explosion of PSAPs in the consumer market place is causing a major transformation in the hearing aid industry.
 You can now purchase a high-end hearing aid amplifier for as little as 10% of the cost of a big-name hearing aid.
 Equally important, the quality is virtually identical.